IBD Patient Information

 The University of Maryland Inflammatory Bowel Disease Program support group meets monthly.
 Please reach out to Lauren Sibel, LMSW for more information or to be added to the email list.
 410-706-8510 or Lsibel@som.umaryland.edu

-We also encourage you and your family to become members of the Crohn’s & Colitis Foundation of America (CCFA).
-The CCFA is a very helpful resource for anyone living with IBD
+We also encourage you and your family to become members of the Crohn’s & Colitis Foundation (CCF).
+The CCF is a very helpful resource for anyone living with IBD

 Inflammatory Bowel Disease (IBD) Program: